sap-tutorials/Tutorials/tutorials/cloudsdk-extensibility-type-safe-expand/cloudsdk-extensibility-type-safe-expand.md

 Either way, you want to be able to consume and work with such custom fields in our application code.

 #### How-to
-In the example, the business partner data model has been enhanced with two custom fields to record by whom the business partner was originally proposed (field: `YY1_ProposedBy_bus`) and if the business partner was approved after proposal (field: `YY1_ApprovedBy_bus`).This modification is done by the so-called In-App extensibility capability of `SAP S/4HANA` which you can use based on your Fiori Launchpad with an authorized user.
+In the example, the business partner data model has been enhanced with two custom fields to record by whom the business partner was originally proposed (field: `YY1_ProposedBy_bus`) and if the business partner was approved after proposal (field: `YY1_ApprovedBy_bus`).
+This modification is done by the so-called In-App extensibility capability of `SAP S/4HANA` which you can use based on your Fiori Launchpad with an authorized user.

 Based on this extension you can check which business partners have to be approved and if they are, you consider them as valid business partners.

 Based on these two extended fields, you can now use these two additional fields as part of our projection criteria.
 As you are only interested in extension fields from the business partner, the API only accepts extension fields typed under `BusinessPartnerField`.

-The file needs to be put under your `<projectroot>/application/src/main/java/com/sap/cloud/sdk/tutorial` directory:
+This file needs to be put under your `<projectroot>/application/src/main/java/com/sap/cloud/sdk/tutorial` directory:

 ```Java
 package com.sap.cloud.sdk.tutorial;